 Ever since its inception in Android 4.2, end-users have wondered why the multi-user function has been restricted to tablets.
 While switching between profiles desktop-style certainly makes the most sense on tablets, there's no technical reason why it couldn't be enabled for phones as well.
 Yesterday an official Android engineer took to Reddit to explain the reasoning behind the limitation.

 "...it is not at all clear how it should work on a phone, specifically with respect to SMS and phone calls," writes Dan Morrill, Google Engineer and a regular on the popular /r/Android subreddit.
+"Suppose you have device sharing enabled and then a call comes in.
 Read More

 We're back with yet another edition of our Android 4.2 teardown!
 We previously showed you the new Gmail, the Quick Settings prototype, and all sorts of security features.
 Today we're looking at some seriously fun stuff, including a sneak peek at the new Gallery design.